photoprism/photoprism-docs/docs/contact.md

 * the name has two capital letters, so Photoprism is not a correct spelling
 * PhotoPrism is one word and must not be separated into two words

-Our [Trademark and Brand Guidelines](https://photoprism.app/trademark), which may be updated from time to time, describe how our Brand Assets may be used.
+Our [trademark and brand guidelines](https://photoprism.app/trademark), which may be updated from time to time, describe how our Brand Assets may be used.
 It is important to us that any permitted use of our Brand Assets is fair and meets the highest standards.